Commander, 1st AB

 Command Sgt.
 Maj., 1st AB

 Command Sgt.
 Maj.
-Michael D. Sutterfield joined the Army on May 12, 1992 as a Private, E-2, Air Traffic Control Specialist from Jacksonville, Arkansas.
+Micheal D. Sutterfield joined the Army on May 12, 1992 as a Private, E-2, Air Traffic Control Specialist from Jacksonville, Arkansas.
 He attended...
 More

 In 1965, as the U.S. Army's involvement in Vietnam grew deeper, the ubiquitous use of the helicopter in the new "frontless" war became apparent.
 The Army had to have a means to maintain tactical and administrative control over all of its divisional and non-divisional aviation assets in country.
 It did this with the creation of the 1st Aviation Brigade, the Golden Hawks.